Last Updated on February 15, 2022

 Also, if I have a candy emergency, will I be able to access my candy at short notice during the flight?

-Be prepared.
-Personally, I pack my in-flight candy in my personal item bag.
 I pack my personal candy in my personal bag… understand?
-It’s personal.
+It’s personal!
 Get your own candy!

 Did This Page Help You?